Arthur Diles

-Arthur Diles (born 22 April 1982) is an Australian soccer manager and former player.
-He is the current head coach of Melbourne Victory in the A-League Men.
+Athanasios Arthur Diles (born 22 April 1982) is an Australian soccer manager and former player who is the head coach of V.League 1 club Cong An Ho Chi Minh City.

 Early and personal life

 Diles was born in Sydney.
 His parents were born in Greece, with his father being from Pylos and his mother from Kiato.
 As of 2020, he was married and had twin 8-year-old sons.

 Playing career

 A centre-back, Diles began playing in the academy of Sydney Olympic.
 He also played in Australia for Sydney United and Parramatta Power, as well as spells in Europe with Crawley Town in English non-league football, and K.V.
 Mechelen in Belgium.
 He retired at age 25 due to the decline of the National Soccer League in Australia, and a prospective employer in Europe going bankrupt.

 Managerial career

+Early career

 Diles began coaching at the academy of AEK Athens F.C. in Greece before taking the under-14 team of the New South Wales Institute of Sport, leading them to a national title in 2013.
 As technical director of Sydney Olympic, a team based in the Greek Australian community, he signed former Greece international defender Sotirios Kyrgiakos.

 At Western Sydney Wanderers, Diles won titles with the under-18 and under-20 teams before becoming manager of the reserve team in the National Premier Leagues and assistant manager of the first team.
 In September 2020, Diles returned to Greece as assistant manager of Xanthi F.C. after its purchase by Sydney Olympic director Bill Papas; former Australia international Tony Popovic became the manager.

 In June 2021, Diles returned to Australia, being named as assistant to Arthur Papas at Newcastle Jets of A-League Men.
 In July 2023, he moved into the same role at Melbourne Victory, to Popovic and then Patrick Kisnorbo.